spraakbanken/sparv-pipeline/docs/user-manual/corpus-configuration.md

 - `import.document_annotation` specifies the annotation representing one text document if this annotation comes from your input data.
 Any text-level annotations will be attached to this annotation.
 For XML input this refers to an XML element.
-For plain text input a default `text` root annotation will be created automatically and you won't have to change this setting.
+For plain text input a default `text` root annotation will be created automatically, and you won't have to change this setting.
   _Note:_ This setting automatically sets the `text` [class](#annotation-classes).
 If you want to use an automatic annotation as the document annotation, you should not use this setting, and instead set the `text`